 The nbnTM network is Australia’s new landline phone and internet network.
-It’s designed to provide
+It’s

 you with access to all the benefits of fast and reliable internet services, wherever you live.